 Health system and plan executives agree that health equity is important, and many of them have made it a strategic priority for 2021.
 Half of the health care CEOs we surveyed said health equity was among their top three organizational priorities for 2021 (figure 1).
 Six respondents said that DEI of the workforce—which we define as one of the dimensions of health equity—was among their top three priorities.

-“We have 300 institutional committees (on health equity) that are all creating value in the organization.”
+“We have 300 institutional committees (on health equity) that are all creating value in the organisation.”

 —Chief human resource officer, health system